 - Pricey at $650 given its somewhat limited versatility (although it’s still competitive in the all-mountain market).

 The Rossignol Experience 88 Ti is an incredibly fun and confidence-inspiring ski on firm snow, but there’s no shortage of all-mountain options for exploring a variety of terrain.
-For example, Nordica’s Enforcer series has quickly become a top design, and they’ve expanded the line for 2019-2020 with the new 88-width model.
+For example, Nordica’s Enforcer series has quickly become a top design, and they expanded the line last winter with the 88-width model.
 As with the Experience, the Enforcer is built for speed with two layers of metal, carbon reinforcements, and a stiff construction.
-At full-on speed, the Rossignol gets the slight edge due to a bit less of a tendency to tip flap, but the Nordica is no slouch and ends up being a little more playful in the bumps.
+All-out, the Nordica is a bit more buttoned-down, but the Rossi is a little more playful and fun to flick between turns.
 It’s a really close call between the two, and a final decision should come down to which personality you prefer.

 On the topic of quality skis, we’d be remiss not to include the Blizzard Brahma 88 here.
-This model has been a long-time favorite among on-piste-focused all-mountain riders—it’s a classic East Coast choice.
-The specs line up pretty similarly with the Experience, including an 88-millimeter width, sturdy construction (two layers of metal in this case), and a high top speed.
-With a 17-meter sidecut, the ski turns a little wider than the Rossignol (16m), but the difference isn’t substantial.
-However, the Brahma is even less forgiving than the Experience and not as fun overall (Blizzard’s Rustler series is the one to go with if that’s your focus).
-Both are solid all-mountain models, but we like the personality of the Rossignol best.
+This model has been a long-time favorite among on-piste-focused all-mountain riders—it’s a classic East Coast choice for expert skiers.
+Updated for 2020-2021, the specs line up pretty similarly with the Experience, including an 88-millimeter width, sturdy construction (two layers of metal in this case), and a high top speed.
+Both have short sidecut radii, but the Brahma is slightly stronger on edge, while the Rossi is a little more forgiving and fun.
+In our opinion, the Experience gets the edge for all-mountain East Coast use and intermediate-level skiers, and the Brahma’s higher performance threshold wins out for true experts.

 A final ski to consider is Atomic’s Vantage 90 Ti.
-Revamped for the 2019-2020 season, the Vantage has a relatively thin design that trimmed away a fair amount of weight.
-However, Atomic still retained a good amount of stiffness and a solid edge hold for on-piste work (although it falls a little short of the Rossignol here).
-On the other hand, the ski is more versatile for true all-mountain use with a wider build and more playful and flexible design.
-All in all, it’s better in the bumps than the Experience and can cover more of the mountain.
-If you’re weighing the two, the Vantage is the better do-everything ski while the Experience is the superior frontside handler.
+Revamped for last season, the Vantage has a relatively thin design that trimmed away a fair amount of weight.
+However, like Head’s Kore above, Atomic still retained a good amount of stiffness and a solid edge hold for on-piste work (although it falls a little short of the Rossignol here).
+Unfortunately, the drop in weight makes the ski prone to being kicked around in chopped-up and variable conditions, so it lacks the damp and confidence-inspiring feel of the Rossi.
+The Vantage’s added width helps in soft snow, but we prefer the more approachable Experience in this case.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!